Skip to main content

 The Silence of Philosophers: Economics as Philosophy's Blind Spot

-Hard, Soft and Non-Problems of Absurdity: A Marxian Critique of Thomas Nagel’s Understanding of the Absurd
+Hard, Easy and Non-Problems of Absurdity: A Marxian Critique of Thomas Nagel’s Understanding of the Absurd